ml-dev-world/essential-tricks-in-deeplearning/README.md

 15. [Controlling Overfitting With Weight Decay](./15_Controlling_Overfitting_With_Weight_Decay.ipynb) - Mitigate overfitting using weight decay and the AdamW optimizer.
 16. [Smoothing Gradients With Gradient Penalty](./16_Smoothing_Gradients_With_Gradient_Penalty.ipynb) - Implement gradient penalty for smoother training gradients.
 17. [Accumulating Gradient For Efficient Training](./17_Accumulating_Gradient_For_Efficient_Training.ipynb) - Optimize training efficiency by accumulating gradients.
+18. [Automatic Mixed Precision Training](./18_Automatic_Mixed_Precision_Training.ipynb) -  Accelerate training by using a combination of lower-precision and higher-precision numerical representations.

 ## YouTube Playlist